frankodoom/libwebp.net/README.md

                .Output(oFileName)
                .Build();

+            //create an encoder and pass in your configuration var encoder = new WebpEncoder(config);

            //copy file to memory stream
             var ms = new MemoryStream();
                      file.CopyTo(ms);

-            //create an encoder and pass in your configuration var encoder = new WebpEncoder(config);

-            //call the encoder and pass in the Memorystream and FileName
+            //call the encoder and pass in the Memorystream and input FileName
             //the encoder after encoding will return a FileStream output

             //Optional cast to Stream to return file for download Stream fs = await encoder.EncodeAsync(ms, file.FileName);